 Before you can start using Edge for dailies creation and ingest, you might need to check the configuration and settings

-In the section Volumes, you get an overview of the different storage services accessible to Edge and you can specify which are the sources and the transfer destinations for backup and ingest.
+Below that, you will find the section Volumes, where you get an overview of the different storage services accessible to Edge and you can specify which are the sources and the transfer destinations for backup and ingest.

 These are the different storage types:

 - A system volume can't be used by Edge.
 For example, the main drive of your workstation is a system drive and you should not change this.
 Edge should not read from it or write to it, to prevent endless indexing (when reading) and to prevent overloading the system drive with large files.

 - A source volume contains the original footage and will therefore only be used to read from during the backup process.

 - A backup volume is accessible during the backup process for storing copies of the original footage before creating dailies and ingesting.

 - A shared volume is the shared edit or archive storage, used for transferring the original footage or edit proxies during the ingest process.